Abhishekvats1997/Simple-Imagenet-DataLoader/README.md

 ```

 ## Note
-- There are a few scripts available online which modify the directory structure of your dataset into a suitable one for the default Pytoch Dataloader but if run incorrectly it can ruin your entire dataset and the Fll ImageNet dataset being 165gb is a pain to redownload aur even extract.
+- There are a few scripts available online which modify the directory structure of your dataset into a suitable one for the default Pytoch Dataloader but if run incorrectly it can ruin your entire dataset and the Full ImageNet dataset being 165gb is a pain to redownload or even extract.
-- The labels returned by this implementation are the actual classification labels and hence no additional code is required while calculating the loss and accuracy in the training loop
+- The labels returned by this implementation are the actual classification labels and hence no additional code is required while calculating the loss and accuracy in the training loop.